sait-wbdv/assessments/cpnt262/final/README.md

   - Any comments that may help squeeze marks out of your instructor (maybe give him hints on where to look for the requirements above);
   - Attributions for any code or assets that are not your own.
 - Use best practices with file/directory names, commenting, code quality and indentation.

+## Individual Evaluations
+This assignment will be marked as a group assignment.
+See [CPNT 201 Assignment 4](../../cpnt201/assignment-4) for details on the Individual component of this assignment.

 ## Submitting Your Assignment
 In order to receive a grade, you must: